hashicorp/design-system/website/docs/whats-new/release-notes/partials/components.md

 ## 4.1.1

-**Caution**

-This version is missing the pre-compiled CSS.
+**🚨 Caution: This version is missing the pre-compiled CSS 🚨**

-You can still use it if you import styles as Sass and don't require `design-system-components.css`.
+You can still use it if you import styles as Sass and don't require `design-system-components.css`

 **Patch changes**